 Readers can come here to trade a book that they won as a prize with any other book.
 Festival Volunteers should monitor the area closely to ensure that readers come and go with only ONE book.

 Readers can make ONE button with one of our button making machines.
 The readers will design their button faces, but Festival Volunteers will do the actual button making assembly with our quick and very easy to use machines.
-Festival Volunteers will also provide instruction to the readers and help with the paper punch, which cuts circles to the correct size for the machine.
+Festival Volunteers will also provide instruction to the readers and help get the button ready to wear.